richard-scryber/PaperworkDayDocs/docs/template_content.md

     <dd>The `template` element allows repeating data to be used as part of the normal flow of the document.
 This is the true power, and discussed in the [DataBinding](Binding) section.</dd>
 </dl>

-There are a few omissions from the full HTML5 set, but as is a functional set of elements.
-More may be added in the future such as fieldsets, cite and figure.
+There are a few omissions from the full HTML5 set, but is a functional group of elements.
+More may be added in the future such as forms, fieldsets, cite and figure.

 {: .note}
 > Currently the form, input, select and button elements are not supported